 Have tenants and leaseholders given full consent through a proper consent process and if GLA money is going to be spent on the site has there been a proper ballot of tenants as per Mayor of London guidance?

-2. The Council will in September be considering the future of the Elm Grove estate in Sutton Town Centre.
-Current details on that is here.
+2. The Council has also been moving towards regeneration of the Elm Grove estate in Sutton Town Centre.
+Details on that is here.

 3. The Council is also likely to be looking at some smaller Council estates where there old garages that are not in use and seek to build infill developments on the site.
 Whilst this is a good alternative to full-scale regeneration, it does require early and comprehensive resident consultation before any decisions.